munitejeshwar/Advanced-C-Lab-Manual/Exp2.md

-EXP NO:2 C PROGRAM FOR PASSING STRUCTURES AS FUNCTION ARGUMENTS AND RETURNING A STRUCTURE FROM A FUNCTION
+## EXP NO:2 C PROGRAM FOR PASSING STRUCTURES AS FUNCTION ARGUMENTS AND RETURNING A STRUCTURE FROM A FUNCTION
+## NAME : MUNI TEJESHWAR K
+## REG NO : 212223040102

-Aim:
+## Aim:
 To write a C program for passing structure as function and returning a structure from a function

-Algorithm:
+## Algorithm:
 1. Define structure numbers with members a and b.
 2. Declare variable n of type numbers.
 3. Prompt the user to enter values for a and b.